So you’ve decided to take the plunge and start-up your own business, congratulations!

 Does your business type justify the cost?

-So, if your brand/business name is Mary’s Cakes, you do not need a company called Mary’s Cakes Limited (although this is often a preferred choice).
+For example, if your brand name is Mary’s Cakes, you do not need a company called Mary’s Cakes Limited (although this is often a preferred choice).

 We would always recommend doing your research (read: google it!) on any potential trading or brand name, to make sure someone else hasn’t already done that!

-Well, if you are not going down the limited route this point will not apply but stay with us… (perhaps skip to point 5).
+Well, if you are not going down the limited route this point will not apply… (perhaps skip ahead to point 5).

-You can have the company formed directly with Companies House for a very modest fee.
+You can form the company directly with Companies House for a very modest fee.

 We can also help choose your ‘SIC code’.
 This is the code that tells Companies House what type of business you are in.